Latest Health Coverage Information for COVID-19

 UnitedAg (UABT) will waive the costs for COVID-19 testing.
 There will be no out-of-pocket costs to all eligible plan participants for FDA approved COVID-19 tests*.
-In addition, there are no out-of-pocket costs for health care provider visits (in and out of network), urgent care visits and emergency room visits that may results in the administration of the test. *Member will be responsible for standard out-of-pocket expenses for the treatment of COVID-19.
+In addition, there are no out-of-pocket costs for health care provider visits (in and out of network), urgent care visits and emergency room visits that may results in the administration of the test. *Testing must be recommended by a medical professional.

 What should I do if I believe I may have come in contact with someone who has tested positive for COVID-19?

 If you believe you may have come in contact with someone who has tested positive for COVID-19, contact the UnitedAg Health and Wellness Centers by calling 877.877.7981.